General Requirements for the Minor

 - Completion of a minimum of five units, to include:

-- One course from each of the following three categories (see lists below): Literature, Social Sciences, and History (3 units);
+- One course from each of the following three categories (see lists below): Humanities, Social Sciences, and History (3 units);

 - One elective course from any of the categories below (1 unit).